nasa/daidalus/docs/index.md

 algorithms, depending on configuration, are `RECOVERY`, `FAR`, `MID`, `NEAR`, and `UNKNOWN`.

+The regain well-clear logic attempts to recover from well-clear by maximizing a recovery volume and minimizing the time to recovery.
+The original size of the recovery volume is provided by configuration.
-In addition to recovery bands, the regain well-clear logic computes distance and time information that can be accessed through the class `RecoveryInformation`.
+The size of the computed recovery volume and the time to recovery can be accessed through the class `RecoveryInformation`.
 The code below returns an object `RecoveryInformation` for each dimension of suggestive maneuver guidance.

 ```
 RecoveryInformation recovery_hdir = daa.horizontalDirectionRecoveryInformation();